-WordPress is versatile and comes with extensive list of features.
+WordPress is versatile and comes with an extensive list of features.
 Yet there is no feature that lets you make your WordPress website private if you so desire.
 As always, there are workarounds and we can make things happen.
 In this article, we will show you how you can make your WordPress website private without coding anything.

 This quick tutorial will solve the nagging question of making your WordPress blog or site content private.
 Let’s get straight to the solutions.